HelpViewer/helpUser/en/README.md

   - 📚 Show all chapters as book
     *(after selecting page breaks and the method of printing Unicode icons in the text, simply click the button a second time and the result will be displayed)*
     *(only chapters displayed in the topic tree, the help home page, and chapters referenced in the text are included in the output)*
+  - ✏️ Notes
+*Allows you to add, manage, and toggle the display (👁️) or hiding (🙈) of user notes.
+Notes can be deleted by simply erasing their content.
+Those displayed on the screen are automatically included in the printout.
+They are only displayed when browsing individual chapters.
+Notes are stored in the user's local environment and are not shared between users, but are common to different language and time versions of the same help file.*
   - &#8596; Move (toggle) sidebar to left/right
   - &#x1F532; Toggle UI to/from fullscreen
   - 📽 Presentation mode